 5 Reasons for a Website Refresh

-- New company logo: If your company has updated its logo, you’ll definitely want to apply that site-wide with a refresh.
-But unless other brand assets are affected, such as colour palette or typeface, there’s no need for a redesign.
+If your company has updated its logo, you’ll definitely want to apply that site-wide with a refresh to any pages and menus that contain your logo.
+But unless the update also includes a pivot in brand messaging or changes to your brand colour and style, there’s no need for a redesign.

 5 Reasons for a Website Redesign